 Unlike larger, high-profile wildlife crimes, insect smuggling is harder to detect and is often overlooked by law enforcement despite its global reach.

-This tiny but exquisite new-to-science frog species was found in Photo: Alexander Tamanini Mônico
+This tiny but exquisite new-to-science frog species was found in crossed the 1.5 degree mark. a remote Brazilian rainforest.
+Photo: Alexander Tamanini Mônico